Bayesian Context Trees: Modelling and exact inference for discrete time series: Model selection

 Let $\{X_n\}$ be a variable-memory chain with model $T\in\clT(D)$.
 The specific model $T$ that describes the chain is in general not unique.
 E.g., every independent and identically distributed (i.i.d.) sequence $\{X_n\}$ can also trivially be described as a first order Markov chain, and adding $m$ children to any leaf of $T$ which is not at maximal depth and giving each of them the same parameters as their parent, leaves the distribution of the chain unchanged.
 Naturally, the goal in model selection is to identify the smallest model that can fully describe the distribution of the chain.
 We call a model $T\in\clT(D)$ {\em minimal} with respect to the parameter vector $\theta=\{\theta_s\;;\;s\in T\}$, if $T$ is either equal to $\Lambda=\{\lambda\}$ or, if $T\neq\Lambda$, then every $m$-tuple of leaves $\{sj\;;\;j=0,1,\ldots,m-1\}$ in $T$ contains at least two with non-identical parameters, i.e., there are $j\neq j'$ such that $\theta_{sj}\neq\theta_{sj'}$.
 It is easy to see that every $D$th order Markov chain $\{X_n\}$ has a unique minimal model $T^*\in\clT(D)$.

 The following result, established by \cite{willems-shtarkov-tjalkens:pre,ctw-4:93} in the context of the MDL principle, offers a partial frequentist justification for the Bayesian \BCT\ framework.
-It says that, for binary chains, and in the special case $\beta=1/2$, the MAP model $T^*(n)$ is eventually almost surely (a.s.) equal to~$T^*$.
+It says that, for binary chains, and in the special case $\beta=1/2$, the MAP model $T^*(n)$ is eventually equal to~$T^*$, with probability~1.

 \begin{theorem} Let $\{X_n\}$ be an ergodic, variable-memory chain, with alphabet size $m=2$ and minimal model $T^*\in\clT(D)$.
-For $\beta=1/2$, the MAP model $T^*(n)$ based on the random sample $X_{-D+1}^n$ is eventually a.s.\ unique and in fact:
+For $\beta=1/2$, the MAP model $T^*(n)$ based on the random sample $X_{-D+1}^n$ is eventually unique with probability~1, and in fact:

 \end{theorem}